HannahCheyenne/capstone1-server/README.md

 the POST method requires a request body that should include:

 ## '/comments'
-The scorecards endpoint accepts GET and POST requests.
-GET returns the requested user's list of saved scorecards.
+The comments endpoint accepts GET and POST requests.
+GET returns the requested affirmations list of comments.
 POST adds a new comment to an affirmation post.<br>
 Both methods require authorization in the request header. the request header should include:<br>
 { 'Authorization': 'Bearer AUTH-TOKEN-FROM-LOGIN-RESPONSE }<br>